Skip to main content

 Introduction

-The approach to securing outbound internet traffic often reflects an organisation’s security maturity more than its technical requirements.
+I've noticed that an organisation's approach to securing outbound internet traffic often reflects its security maturity more than its technical requirements.
 System-to-system communication, such as API calls to cloud services, presents fundamentally different challenges compared to user browsing.
 Understanding these differences is crucial for implementing effective security controls without unnecessary complexity or risk.